ibm-cloud-docs/databases-for-mysql/howto-v8-upgrade.md

 As part of our commitment to offering a rich and mature cloud database portfolio, {{site.data.keyword.cloud_notm}} Databases is releasing MySQL version 8.

-## MySQL 8 New Deployments
+## New {{site.data.keyword.databases-for-mysql_full}} Deployments
 {: #mysql8-ga-new-deployments}

-New clients using MySQL 8 on {{site.data.keyword.cloud_notm}} Databases should be able to take a backup of existing version v5.7/8 database instances and import them into version 8.
+For new clients deploying on {{site.data.keyword.cloud_notm}} Databases, take a backup of your existing v5.7/8 database instances and import them into version 8.
-You can use mysqldump or mydumper to export your v5.7/8 databases.
+You can then use mysqldump or mydumper to import to {{site.data.keyword.cloud_notm}} Databases.
 For more information, see [Migrating to Databases for MySQL](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-migrating).

 ## Existing {{site.data.keyword.databases-for-mysql_full}} v5.7 deployments
 {: #mysql8-ga-existing-deployments}

-At present, in-place upgrades are not supported for clients running MySQL v5.7. {{site.data.keyword.cloud_notm}} Databases is working on providing additional documentation that will provide necessary guidance on a migration path.
-Until the documentation is released, clients existing {{site.data.keyword.databases-for-mysql_full}} v5.7 deployments should take the following steps:
+At present, in-place upgrades are not supported for clients running MySQL v5.7. {{site.data.keyword.cloud_notm}} Databases is creating additional documentation that will provide necessary guidance on a migration path.
+Until this documentation is released, clients with existing {{site.data.keyword.databases-for-mysql_full}} v5.7 deployments should take the following steps:

 1. Create and export a v5.7x backup.
 1. Migrate and prepare your backup locally to be compatible with 8.0.